dag-andersen/Rust-Memory-Map/docs/Report.md

     return right_is_corrupt || left_is_corrupt
 }
 ```
 This function traveres the redblack tree and checks if a child and its parent is red, which is illegal state, and should have triggered a rebalance.
 In the source code, a positive and negative test is performed on 50.000 random inserted elements, to ensure that the tree redblack tree was build correctly.
 This function will return `true` if the tree is corrupted and `false` otherwise.
+This test doesn't detect if any nodes are disconnected from the tree (meaning they are not reachable from the root), but many other test detect that.

-### Integration tests
+### Integration Tests
+Since all three data-structures has the same interface, they can all be tested by using exactly the same functions.
+The integration tests include:
+* Hardcoded input and the requited IPs are also hardcoded
+* Hardcoded input but the selected Ip-requests are a random subset from the hardcoded input
+* Random generated input data, with random selected IP-request and the selected Ip-requests are a random subset from the input

 The Integration tests go through a setup, build, and lookup phase.
-Since all three data-structures has the same interface, they can all be tested by using exactly the same functions.

 **Setup - Generating test files**
 This first phase generates lines of 2 IP addresses and 1 text string (e.g.: `125.74.3.0 125.74.3.10 Siteimprove`) and writes them to a file.
-All lines are shuffled by using the Unix command `shuf`.
+All lines are shuffled by using the linux command `shuf`.
-> Note: First I tried shuffling all entries in memory inside rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the Unix command.
+> Note: First I tried shuffling all entries in memory inside rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the linux command.
 Both methods require that all entries can be stored in ram at the same time.
-This means that the shuffling cant happens on a machine with low resources like the 1 gb memory droplet. <Algortimer eksisterer hvor man kan shuffle uden at bruge ram>
+This means that the shuffling cant happens on a machine with low resources like the 1 gb memory droplet, if the dataset is big. <Algortimer eksisterer hvor man kan shuffle uden at bruge ram>

 **Build data structure**
 The program iterate over each line reading them one by one with regex.
 Both the tested data-structure and payload_map needs to be built at the same time, meaning each entry is sat into both at the same time because the data-structure needs to know the byte-offset of the currently inserted entry.
 This step is deterministic and will always provide the same output for the same input file.
 This phase it the most expensive.